 - High cost of the tort system.
 In most lawsuits that go to court, high expenses are incurred.
 The attorneys of both plaintiffs and defendants received more than a quarter of the premium dollar.
 Additionally, overhead expenses, commissions and selling expenses, and state taxes and fees consume more than another quarter of the premium dollar.
 Moreover, the tort system promotes fraudulent and excessive claims, since many people sue in the hope of being paid to avoid the nuisance of a lawsuit.

-- Fraudulent claims are those that involve actual fraud, such as staged auto accidents and fake claims that are often supported by doctors, attorneys, and other professionals that have a monetary stake in the lawsuit.
+- Fraudulent claims are those that involve actual fraud, such as staged auto accidents and fake claims that are often supported by doctors, attorneys, and other professionals with a monetary stake in the lawsuit.
 Excessive claims are the result of inflating the amount of actual damages, especially since the courts often follow a rule of awarding 2 to 3 times the claimant's noneconomic losses over the actual economic losses.
 So a claimant may get more money by inflating economic claims with the result that noneconomic awards may be considerably higher.
 Another problem with the tort system is that it allows compensation for pain-and-suffering, yet, it is very difficult to prove and even harder to value.

 Proponents of the tort liability system, which probably includes most lawyers, state that there is no need for a separate no-fault law.
 What is needed is reform of the tort liability system.
 However, the tort liability system is inefficient because attorneys have a vested interest in the way that it works, by prolonging lawsuits to increase the number of billable hours.
 The adversarial system in this country greatly increases the time and costs of even minor litigation — auto liability lawsuits are just a manifestation of a generally inefficient and corrupt system that isn't likely to change soon.